310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Yes… Hehehe, we both have it rough, don’t we?
-But it gives the thrill of being alive, so I do not dislike it being intense, either.
+yes… fufufu, we both have it rough, don’t we? but it gives the thrill of being alive, so i do not dislike it being intense, either.

-And this time around, we are performing above the water, so I am actually getting more and more energetic~♪
+and this time around, we are performing above the water, so i am actually getting more and more energetic~♪
 {% endbubble %}

 {% bubble Kaoru %}